With the 2011 MLB Draft in the books, the Oakland A's amateur scouting department is concentrating…

 And when play resumed, Vandy found no better luck with the Gators' pitching.
 Besides the inning when the Commodores scored, they never got more than one runner on base.

-“I think losses are frustrating, period,” Vandy coach
+"I think losses are frustrating, period," Vandy coach Tim Corbin said.

 "(Tuesday) was a little bit frustrating just because we couldn't get off our swings.
 We couldn't get successive runners on base and we couldn't utilize any type of skill game on offense against them."